CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/NET.1.2 Network Management.md

 #### NET.1.2.A10 Limitation of SNMP communication

-Network management MUST NOT use insecure versions of the Simple Network Management Protocol (SNMP).
+Network management MUST NOT use unsafe versions of the Simple Network Management Protocol (SNMP).
 However, if this is not possible, the SNMP communication MUST be either through a separate management network or MUST use SNMPv3 with authentication and encryption.
 Basically, SNMP should only be used with the minimum required access rights.
 The access authorization SHOULD be restricted to dedicated management servers.

 ### 3.2 Standard requirements